softvar/enhanced-github/README.md

 ## Development

 1. Clone this repo
+2. Run `gulp` for generating packaged folder specifically for extension stuff.
 2. Go to chrome extensions [chrome://extensions](chrome://extensions)
 3. Enable developer mode
-4. Click on load unpacked extension and select this cloned repo
+5. Click on load unpacked extension and select the generated folder.
+6. [Admin Access Only] - run `gulp zip` for generating zip file to be uploaded on *Chrome Web Store*.

 PRs are most welcome :)